sadanandpai/git-guide/README.md

 <br>

 ### 15. I have made some changes to the code on the branch on which all of the developers are working.
-How can my make my changes published directly without a PR?
+How can I publish my changes?

-To move the changes from your local machine to online (called origin), follow below steps in your terminal
+To move the changes from your local machine to remote (called origin), follow below steps in your terminal

-- Add the changed files `git add *`
+- Stage the files `git add *`
 - Commit the changes `git commit -m "<some commit message>"`
 - Push the changes `git push`